Reverse Mortgage Pitfalls

 Dear Phyllis,

-Years ago my parents obtained a reverse mortgage; my father passed first.
+Years ago, my parents obtained a reverse mortgage; my father passed first.
 After our mother became ill, my brother moved back into the home and was her primary caretaker.
 Mom passed a year ago.
-As both parents are deceased, the bank is demanding the loan be paid off.
-My brother will need to find a place to move but it will be difficult because he wants to keep the stray cats our mother took in.
-Two months ago, the bank filed a notice of default – of course we don’t want to lose the home and our parent’s equity, but we don’t want to give it away in a fire sale.
-I am the trustee but don’t know what my next move should be as there are just so many issues.
+Because both parents have died, the bank now demands repayment of the loan.
+My brother will need to find a place to move, but it will be difficult because he wants to keep the stray cats our mother took in.
+Two months ago, the bank filed a notice of default – of course, we don’t want to lose the home and our parents’ equity, but we don’t want to give it away in a fire sale.
+I am the trustee but don’t know what my next move should be, as there are just so many issues.
 Feeling Helpless

 Dear Helpless,

-You have discovered serious reverse mortgage pitfalls.
-However, despite the absence of payments with a reverse mortgage, you must face a harsh reality: the mortgage becomes payable upon death.
-Moreover, since the Notice of Default (NOD) has been filed, you now have approximately 90 days before the sale date (foreclosure date).
-If you fail to pay the amount owed, a Notice of Sale may be recorded, indicating that your home will be sold at auction (foreclosure) in 21 days.
+You have uncovered serious reverse mortgage pitfalls.
+Even though a reverse mortgage requires no monthly payments, you still face a hard reality: the loan becomes due when the borrower dies.
+Because the lender has already filed a Notice of Default (NOD), you now have about 90 days before the scheduled sale date (foreclosure).
+If you do not pay the amount owed, the lender can record a Notice of Sale, which sets the home for auction in as little as 21 days.